ddssff/refact-global-hse/README.md

  * Find symbols that are exported but never imported and make them local
  * Minimize LANGUAGE directives by trial and error
  * Remove modules that become empty
+ * Fix up qualified references to declarations that moved

 # What it might do eventually